Access Keys:

 Key Stage 4

-The department offers three courses at this level:
+The department offers a number of courses at this level:

 This course focuses on the science behind food.
 Topics studied include food provenance, food safety, food processing and production.
-Nutrition and health is a big focus of this course.
+Nutrition and health are a big focus of this course.
 Students will also develop practical skills in food preparation, cooking and presentation.
-The course is assessed through an external exam and once piece of coursework.
+The course is assessed through an external exam and one piece of coursework.

 CCEA A Level Health and Social Care